-Coughs and sneezes can project germs over 3 feet, which can then survive on hard surfaces for up to an entire week.
+Coughs and sneezes can project germs over 3 feet.
+These can then survive on hard surfaces for up to an entire week.
 It’s important to catch coughs and sneezes in a tissue.
 Flush the tissue away afterwards and always wash your hands.
-Make sure your child carries a pack of tissues with them and that they know that they should always cover their mouth and nose with a tissue when they cough and sneeze.
+Make sure your child carries a pack of tissues with them.
+They have to know they should always cover their mouth and nose with a tissue when they cough and sneeze.

 When changing nappies, throwing away used tissues, or coming into contact with any body fluids or cleaning chemicals, always make sure you wash your hands thoroughly.
 If you are looking after other people’s children and working in a professional environment, you should always wear gloves and an apron.

 Clean up blood and body fluid spillages promptly

 Any blood and body fluid spillages should be cleaned up immediately.
 This includes cleaning up blood, faeces, saliva, vomit, snot and eye discharges.
 Don’t just clean up spillages with water but use a product that combines both a detergent and a disinfectant and make sure it’s effective against bacteria and viruses!

 As well as getting the standard vaccinations for illnesses such as measles, mumps and rubella (MMR).
 Particularly as measles has currently made a resurgence. it’s also a good idea to get a flu jab, preferably before peak flu season (November and March).
 Many high-risk groups will get their flu vaccination free of charge, but anyone can pay to be vaccinated.

 As well as making sure to clean up spillages, it’s also important to clean your home regularly, as well as your child’s clothing.
 Make sure to do a thorough house clean at least once a week, paying attention to toys, surfaces and communal hotspots such as fridge hands, taps and light switches.